satori-chatbots/user-simulator/README.md

   ### function
   Functions are useful to determine how data will be added to the prompt.

-  Since the data is listed, functions can be used to iterate through these lists in order to change the information inside the variable in each conversation.
+  Since the data is listed, functions are used to iterate through these lists in order to change the information inside the variable in each conversation.
 The functions available in this update are the following:

 - default(): the default() function assigns all data in the list to the variable in the prompt.